ZhangJiaJie National Park – China’s “Avatar Mountains”

 If you have seen Avatar – famous American blockbuster directed by James Cameron – you probably held your breath seeing Pandora’s floating mountains and wished you could be there.
-You can, they are real, in China at ZhangJiaJie.
-Even among Chinese, you will find some who have never heard of ZhangJiaJie, so it is not surprising that most foreign travelers who visit China miss this attraction.
+You can, they are real, in China at Zhangjiajie.
+Even among Chinese, you will find some who have never heard of Zhangjiajie, so it is not surprising that most foreign travelers who visit China miss this attraction.

 Observing the Avatar Mountains